SystemJargon/windows-logoff-hours/README.md

 If you do not use pihole and rather just use Windows hosts file to filter safesearch or youtube safe etc. have a look at [windows-hosts-file](https://github.com/lz-eng//windows-hosts-file) instead.

+## Upstream / Public DNS providers
-Other alternatives you could use besides a hosts file or pihole;
+Other alternatives you could use besides a hosts file, AdguardHome or Pi-hole;

 [OpenDNS](https://www.opendns.com/setupguide/#familyshield)

 [NextDNS](https://nextdns.io)

+And many more not listed here.